-Math Intervention for Grades Pre-K to 8
+Math Intervention for Grades PreK-8

 College and career readiness today requires a solid mathematical foundation.
 Moving students from passive receivers of information about numbers to active participants in gaining computational fluency and conceptual understanding drives math achievement.
-To do this, especially for students who have fallen behind, educators need to develop mathematical literacy in students by engaging them in hands-on learning experiences and concept application.
+To do this, especially for students who have fallen behind, educators need to develop mathematical literacy by engaging them in hands-on learning experiences and concept application.

-SRA Number Worlds is a research- and standards-based intervention math curriculum intended to develop student math proficiency for all students, Pre-K through Grade 8.
-Based on findings from field tests, effectiveness studies, educational research, and research around how children learn, SRA Number Worlds and Building Blocks are proven as effective curriculum intervention solutions to bring students struggling in mathematics up to par with their peers in math literacy and fluency.
+Number Worlds® is a research- and standards-based intervention math curriculum intended to develop student math proficiency for all PreK-8 students.
+Based on findings from field tests, effectiveness studies, educational research, and research around how children learn, Number Worlds and Building Blocks[TM] are proven as effective curriculum intervention solutions to bring students struggling in mathematics up to par with their peers in math literacy and fluency.

-SRA Number Worlds supports Response to Intervention (Rtl) and helps schools meet their academic objectives.
-Rtl encourages working with at-risk students early on, and SRA Number Worlds is the only math intervention curriculum with a built-in prevention program for grades Pre-K-1.
+Number Worlds supports Response to Intervention (RTI) and helps schools meet their academic objectives.
+RTI encourages working with at-risk students early on, and Number Worlds is the only math intervention curriculum with a builtin prevention program for Grades PreK-1.

-SRA Number Worlds helps struggling students accelerate math success by enabling educators to:
+Number Worlds helps struggling students accelerate math success by enabling educators to:

-- PREPARE students to meet rigorous Common Core State Standards with proven curriculum and enhanced planning tools. - ENGAGE students with interactive games, embedded activities, digital resources, and project-based learning. - ASSESS student achievement with dynamic, digital assessment and reporting tools.
+PREPARE students to meet rigorous state standards with proven curriculum and enhanced planning tools.

+ENGAGE students with interactive games, embedded activities, digital resources, and project-based learning.

+ASSESS student achievement with dynamic digital assessment and reporting tools.